Master of Finance

 |Intake||February or July|

-A recognised bachelor degree or equivalent in the field of finance, or a recognised bachelor degree with relevant work experience in the finance industry.
+A recognised Bachelor degree (or equivalent) in the field of business, or a recognised Bachelor degree (or equivalent) in any field with relevant work experience.

 Fees for Australian and New Zealand students